JPDucky/mdtWrangler/README.md

 The next Step is to run in `CMD` `python serve.py`

--You may need to adjust the paths within the file to match wherever your files are stored.- Copy `.env.example` to `.env` and make sure to correct the variables to correct paths on your filesystem
+Copy `.env.example` to `.env` and make sure to correct the variables to correct paths on your filesystem

 Point the `windows.ipxe` file at the correct paths as well, and then you should be able to select windows from your boot server.